 The left-hand side of Figure 12 is deflated.
 The drainage line does not offer any services if it comes to water supply, food, tourism and cultural contributions.
 In fact, the economic resource foot print is small.
-The drainage line is important for sediment trapping, as it is washed off the vineyards during floods.
+The drainage line is important for sediment trapping, as it is washed off the vineyards and eroded from the drainage line during floods.
 Generally, the drainage line is not important in terms of rendered ecological services.
-The higher dam wall is not about to change any of this.
+The new dam is not about to change any of this.